 Research

-Work in our lab can be broadly divided into the following interconnected domains:
+Working at the interface of engineering, biology, and intelligence, our lab’s research can be broadly categorized into the following interconnected domains:

 Biosensor & Bioelectronics